adabonyan/Neighborhood-Map-Project/README.md

  b.
 An input field to search for places in the list

 ### Input search field
 - User can search for a place of interest by entering the name of a place.
-Normally the first 3 letters will be sufficient for a search.
+Normally the first 2 letters will be sufficient for a search.

-- When the search button is clicked, a map will be displayed showing only two markers, the user central place and the place of interest that is searched for.
-Marker for this place will bounce for 5 seconds.
+- A map will be displayed showing only two markers, the user central place and the place of interest that is searched for.
+Place marker will be displayed, bounce for 3 secs and it's infowindow will be displayed.

 ### Select (list) field
 - Click on a place The following will occur:
  a.
 Map will be displayed.
  b.
 Place marker will be displayed.
  c.
-The selected place marker will bounce for 5 secs, it's infowindow will open to display the place details.
+The selected place marker will bounce for 3 secs, it's infowindow will open to display the place details.
  d.
 To close the infowindow, user can either click on the infowindow x (close) button on top right hand side OR click anywhere inside the map.

 ## User Notes